geier/pycarddav/README.rst

         % pc-query searchstring

-By default *pyCardDAV* only print the names, email addresses and telephone numbers of contacts matching the search string, to see all vCard properties use the "-a" option.
+By default *pyCardDAV* only prints the names, email addresses and telephone numbers of contacts matching the search string, to see all vCard properties use the "-a" option.